SyGoing/mini-caffe/README.md

 I have add my own depthwise convolution layer which is efficiency.
 In the future, I will add more necessary layers.

+If you want to add the implementation of depthwise convolution to the BLVC caffe,Please refer to my github:https://github.com/SyGoing/MobileNet-Caffe.git for detail

 ==========

 [![Build Status](https://travis-ci.org/luoyetx/mini-caffe.svg?branch=master)](https://travis-ci.org/luoyetx/mini-caffe)